At Lace Hill Academy, we follow the Oxford Diocese scheme of work for Religious Education.

 - Reflect on personal experience and say how it is linked to feelings and opinions.

 - Give one or more reasons for an opinion, based on appropriate factual knowledge and understanding

 By the end of Lower KS2, pupils will be able to:

 - Show knowledge and understanding of Christianity and other faiths and beliefs, and can explain what difference faith makes in family life.

 - Think about what influences our beliefs and lifestyle and the way we see things.

 - Gain basic understanding of some beliefs to be able to give valid reasons for and against an opinion

 By the end of Upper KS2, pupils will be able to:

 - Understand what it means to belong to a religious community and the influence religious faith has on individuals and communities.

 - Explore different religious and non‐religious beliefs about meaning, purpose and value.
-Show awareness of the ways beliefs influence attitudes, way of life and behavior.
+Show awareness of the ways beliefs influence attitudes, way of life and behaviour.